School Programs

 Intertidal Ecology

-Our intertidal ecology program is a great way to learn about the fascinating creatures that inhabit our coastal tide pools.
+An exploration of intertidal ecology is a great way to learn about the fascinating creatures that inhabit our coastal tide pools.
 Tide pools exist in the rocky intertidal zone (intertidal: the area between the highest high tide and the lowest low tide).
 We have two high tides and two low tides every day (~6 hrs between each change); thus, half the time the rocky intertidal zone is underwater and half the time it is exposed to the air.
 Not only do the marine creatures that inhabit this rugged environment have to deal with fierce waves, cold water and marine predation when the tide is in, they also have to adapt to being out of the water for extended periods and avoid terrestrial predation when the tide is out.

 Oceanography and Plankton Ecology